canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 At the end of step 1 we could run egmde as a desktop and run and use Wayland based applications.
 Those of us in Europe (or elsewhere outside the USA) will soon notice that the keyboard layout has defaulted to US, so I’ll show how to fix that.
 And the black background is rather depressing, so I’ll show how to implement a simple wallpaper; and, finally, how to allow the user to customize the wallpaper.

-Along the way we’ll discuss the way the MirAL API works with us to make it easy to combine features.
+Along the way we’ll discuss the way the Mir API works with us to make it easy to combine features.

 Assuming you're still in the `build` directory used in step 1.